JetBrains/inspection-plugin/README.md

 This plugin is intended to run IDEA inspections during Gradle build.

 Current status: beta version 0.2.2 is available.
+Also, beta-candidate version 0.3.0-rc-1 is available which fixes a set of bugs and support a bunch of new features.

 ## Examples